In addition to the formal internship experiences available to you through the Department

 and communication.
 The student branch of PRSA links students with resources and people

-the Pittsburgh PRSA chapter, the Duquesne University PRSSA helps students to gain
+the Pittsburgh PRSA chapter, the Duquesne University PRSSA will help you gain practical

-practical experience in public relations through case studies, agency tours, and special
+experience in public relations through case studies, agency tours and special events.

 Undergraduate Research & Development

-The Department of Communication & Rhetorical Studies is home to a communication R
+The Department of Communication & Rhetorical Studies is home to a communication research

-& D firm dedicated to for-profit and nonprofit client-centered communication work
+and development firm dedicated to for-profit and not-for-profit, client-centered communication

-in integrated marketing, corporate, and intercultural communication.
-Interested majors
+work in integrated marketing, corporate and intercultural communication.

-are invited to participate in this firm beginning their freshman year.
-It can be engaged
+Interested majors are invited to participate in this firm beginning their freshman

-as a volunteer opportunity or as a for-credit course experience.
+year.
+This work can be engaged as a volunteer opportunity or as a for-credit course

 To this end, we encourage you to participate in a minimum of one internship during